osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * Use retryable writes, exactly once for handling transient network errors and replica set elections https://www.mongodb.com/docs/manual/core/retryable-writes

 # configuration
+* Move contents of dp-common repo to dp-service since Chris doesn't plan to use it in the client libraries.
 * Add a configuration report to ConfigurationManager that returns an object containing properties read from config file, properties overridden on command line, etc? (for testing, not sure we need it).
 * Add a mechanism for the application to specify configuration properties that it expects to find, e.g., a list of properties during initialization, so that we can check up front instead of one at a time as we need them - not sure this is useful either, but might be good to know where the configuration doesn't contain expected values and we'll be using defaults?